compleatang/site/_posts/2008-07-20-baracks-foreign-policy.md

 ---

 layout: post
-title: Barack&#8217;s Foreign Policy
+title: "Barack&#8217;s Foreign Policy"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: development
 excerpt: "Let me begin by saying that I am jealous of this purported Wunderkind who is helping to shape Obama’s foreign policy and writing many of his speeches on the subject.
 OK, that off my chest…to the analysis."

 ---